Linda McClain: Scholarship

-Constitutional theory
+Constitutional Theory

-With her husband, James E. Fleming, McClain defends traditional liberal rights in Ordered Liberty: Rights, Responsibilities, and Virtues, and attempts to show there is a middle ground between liberal, civic republican, communitarian, and progressive camps.
-Individual rights not only protect individuals, but also enable citizens to responsibly and autonomously choose how to be a good citizen.
-Fleming and McClain argue this "responsibility as autonomy," exercised when government does not attempt to steer citizens in a particular direction, is different from "responsibility as accountability" to society advocated by communitarians.
-They advance that government can provide information and support for all alternatives that allow individuals to reflect and choose what is best.
-Critics think this is easier in theory than in practice; differently situated individuals can interpret the intended persuasion behind the same piece of information differently.
-Additionally, if government intervention is necessary to create conditions for an individual to be able to make an autonomous choice, for example, "the material and social preconditions for women's equal citizenship," it is probable the government will have to restrict others' autonomy.
-Although McClain and Fleming's argument relies on the belief that individuals will usually choose to act in the best interests of society, they acknowledge that rights should not be absolute; they should be limited when there is a stronger competing interest.
-McClain and Fleming examine a line of Supreme Court abortion cases, an area communitarians identify with absolute rights, and note that the balancing of individual rights and state interests is taking place, not the application of strict scrutiny, intermediate scrutiny, or the rational basis test.
-When the public is reasonably divided whether an action, for example, abortion, should be permissible, McClain and Fleming argue that it should be left to individual choice, and McClain has explained that an individual right is necessary to give the individual space to make the important decision autonomously.
+McClain co-authored work with her husband, James E. Fleming, focusing on traditional liberal rights.
+In Ordered Liberty: Rights, Responsibilities, and Virtues, they propose a middle ground between liberal, civic republican, communitarian, and progressive approaches.
+They suggest that government can provide information and support for all options, allowing individuals to reflect and choose.

+Some scholars note that differently situated individuals may interpret the same government information differently.
+They also point out that if government intervention is needed to create conditions for autonomous choice (such as "material and social preconditions for women's equal citizenship"), the government may need to limit others' autonomy.
+McClain and Fleming's approach assumes individuals will choose to act in society's best interests, but they acknowledge that rights should have limits when stronger competing interests exist.
+McClain and Fleming examine a line of Supreme Court abortion cases and noted the balancing of individual rights and state interests taking place, not the application of strict scrutiny, intermediate scrutiny, or the rational basis test.
+When the public is reasonably divided on whether an action, for example, abortion, should be permissible, McClain and Fleming argue that it should be left to individual choice, and McClain has explained that an individual right is necessary to give the individual space to make the important decision autonomously.
 This line of reasoning sees the Constitution as a living document, changing with the needs of society.
 Tolerance of different approaches, which McClain has argued should be "toleration as respect" as opposed to grudging tolerance, should only be disrupted if a policy is supported by the best reasons provided through public debate.
 Individuals engaging in public debate in a "deliberative democracy" should not be focused on imposing their view of what is good on everyone else, but instead seek to achieve a common good.
 Critics of tolerance argue that it does not provide sufficient guidance and creates tacit approval of actions that have not been considered by society.
 When discussing constitutional rights, however, freedom is defined as freedom from government action; private actors are still free to disapprove of others' actions.